Big Truck Accidents

 Semi-trucks and tractor-trailers are among the biggest vehicles on Tennessee’s roadways.
 Big trucks can be dozens of feet in length and weigh up to 80,000 pounds when fully loaded.

 The huge size and weight difference between big trucks and passenger vehicles makes them extremely dangerous to other drivers—especially when industry violations occur.
 The trucking industry is heavily regulated by the Federal Motor Carrier Safety Administration (FMCSA), and it covers all aspects, including truck drivers, truck companies, and truck owners.

 Unfortunately, many parties involved in the trucking industry value profits over safety, and that can put innocent victims like you and your loved ones at risk.
 If you or someone you love was hurt in a truck accident that wasn’t your fault, you may be eligible to receive compensation for your medical bills, lost wages, and pain and suffering.

-Contact the Knoxville tractor-trailer accident attorneys at Inman, Stadler & Hill today at (865) 470-4770 or by submitting a free consultation form.
+Contact the Knoxville tractor-trailer accident attorneys at Inman, Stadler & Hill today at (865) 470-4770 or by submitting a consultation form.
 We know what you’re going through, and we know how to help.

 Who Is Responsible for Tractor-Trailer Accidents?

 Accidents involving two or more passenger vehicles are often straightforward when it comes to determining fault—even if multiple parties share some degree of responsibility.
 But truck accidents are different.
 That’s because more than one person or company may share responsibility for a single truck, and negligence on any of their behalves can result in a crash.

 The three primary parties who are often held responsible for truck accidents include: